lukasl-dev/capTUre/README.md

 # capTUre

-Capture, watch, and catalogue TU Wien LectureTube livestreams straight from your terminal.
+Capture, watch, and catalogue TU Vienna LectureTube livestreams straight from your terminal.

 ## Features

 - Record livestreams to local files with configurable container formats and passthrough ffmpeg options.
 - Watch channels live via mpv without having to look up LectureTube URLs manually.
-- Browse a curated list of frequently used TU Wien lecture halls and resolve short aliases to full stream URLs.
+- Browse a curated list of frequently used TU Vienna lecture halls and resolve short aliases to full stream URLs.
 - Ships with a spinner-based progress UI and coloured terminal output for better feedback while recording or watching.

 ## Prerequisites